-We offer crime prevention informational tables at the campus dining hall / student center a minimum of twice per semester.
-We work closely with Health Services and College Counselors to provide Rape Awareness / Sexual Assault / Acquaintance Rape programs which are usually mandatory for first year students, and optional for others.
-Self-defense and empowerment training for women is offered each semester if enough women respond to requests to participate.
-Crime Prevention tips combined with Pizza and a Movie are sponsored twice per semester.
-CPR and First Aid Training is provided to all student leaders.
-One community CPR class is offered per semester.
-Crime prevention tips and guidelines are made available to all persons within our community through the Campus Connection newsletter as well as the Student Newspaper, the Profile.
-Crime incident information and crime statistics are published in the Profile on a regular basis.
+We offer prevention informational tables at the campus dining hall / student center.
+We work closely with Health Ser Counselors to provide Rape Awareness / Sexual Assault

+Acquaintance Rape programs which are usually mandatory for first year students, and optional for others.
+Personal-defense and empowerment training for women is offered each semester if enough women respond to requests to participate.
+Crime Prevention tips combined with Pizza and a Movie is sponsored twice per semester.
+CPR and First Aid Training are provided to all student leaders and a community CPR class is offered each semester.
+Crime prevention tips and guidelines are made available to all persons within our community through the electronic mail and through the intranet/internet sites as well as the student newspaper, the Profile.